-Global Resource Corporation issued 3,908,340 Class B warrants, 1,397,600 Class D warrants and 1,397,600 Class E warrants in exchange for an equal number of warrants of Carbon Recovery Corporation.
+Recovery Corporation had warrants outstanding.
+Pursuant to the Agreement, those outstanding warrants were exchanged for warrants of Global Resource Corporation.
+Specifically, Global Resource Corporation issued 3,908,340 Class B warrants, 1,397,600 Class D warrants and 1,397,600 Class E warrants.
 The Class B and Class D warrants have an exercise price of \$2.75 and the Class E warrants have an exercise price of \$4.00.
-All of the warrants were originally scheduled to expire on September 21, 2007, but the Board of Directors of the Company has extended the expiration date to December 31, 2008 for Class B, Class D and Class E warrants.
+These warrants expire on December 31, 2008.

 The above transaction has been accounted for as a reverse merger (recapitalization) with Carbon Recovery Corporation being deemed the accounting acquirer and Global Resource Corporation being deemed the legal acquirer.
 Accordingly, the historical financial information presented in the financial statements is that of Carbon Recovery Corporation as adjusted to give effect to any difference in the par value of the issuer's and the accounting acquirer's stock with an offset to additional paid in capital.
 The basis of the assets and liabilities of Carbon Recovery Corporation, the accounting acquirer, have been carried over in the recapitalization.

-Concurrent with the acquisition, Carbon Recovery Corporation changed its name to Global Resource Corporation.
+Concurrent with the merger, Carbon Recovery Corporation changed its name to $Global\ Resource\ Corporation$.

-On December 11, 2007 the Company adopted the following Amendments to the Articles of Incorporation: 1) Reduce the authorized number of shares of common stock which the Company may issue from 2,000,000,000 to 200,000,000 shares.
+On December 11, 2007 the company adopted the following Amendments to the Articles of Incorporation: 1) Reduce the authorized number of shares of common stock which the Company may issue from 2,000,000,000 to 200,000,000 shares.
 2) Increase the authorized number of preferred shares which the Company may issue from 50,000,000 to 100,000,000.
-3) Reduce the number of common shares into which shares of 2006 Series of Convertible Preferred Stock which is convertible into common stock, from 2 shares of common stock to 1/2 of 1 share of common stock for each share of 2006 Series of Convertible Preferred Stock.
+3) Reduce the number common shares into which share of 2006 Series of Convertible preferred stock which is convertable into common stock, from 2 shares of common stock to 1/2 of 1 share of common stock for each share of 2006 Convertible Preferred stock.
 4) Indemnify the Company's directors and officers to the maximum extent permitted under the laws of the State of Nevada.
-5) Limit the liability of the Company's directors and officers to the Company, its stockholders and creditors to the maximum extent provided under the Private Corporations Law of the State of Nevada (the "Nevada PCL").
-6) Permit the Board of Directors to declare reverse stock splits of its issued and outstanding shares without approval of the stockholders under section 78-2055 of the Nevada PCL.
+5) Limit the liability of the Company's directors and officers to the Company, our stockholders and creditors to the maximum extent provided under the Private Corporations Law of the State of Nevada (the "Nevada PCL").
+6) Permit the board of directors to declare reverse stock splits of our issued and outstanding shares without approval of the stockholders under section 78-2055 of the Nevada PCL.

 The Company is considered to be in the development stage as defined in Statement of Financial Accounting Standards (SFAS) No. 7, "ACCOUNTING AND REPORTING BY DEVELOPMENT STAGE ENTERPRISES".
-The Company has devoted substantially all of its efforts to business planning and development, as well as allocating a substantial portion of its time and investment in bringing its product to the market, and the raising of capital.
+The Company has devoted substantially all of its efforts to business planning and development, as well as allocating a substantial portion of their time and investment in bringing their product to the market, and the raising of capital.

 GLOBAL RESOURCE CORPORATION

 (A DEVELOPMENT STAGE COMPANY)

 NOTES TO THE CONDENSED FINANCIAL STATEMENTS

-JUNE 30, 2008
+SEPTEMBER 30, 2008